Psychedelic/dab/README.md

 > An Internet Computer open internet service for data.

 All the data an IC app needs to make a seamless experience, accessible directly on the IC.
-[DAB](https://dab.ooo/) is an open internet service for NFT, Token, Canister, and Dapp registries.
+[DAB](https://dab.ooo/) is an open internet service that keeps track of and provides accessibility to verified and non-verified registries on the Internet Computer.

 ### 🛣️ DAB's Roadmap (Order is not set)